AugustinasG/powershell/README.md

 # PowerShell Practice

-This repo contains my PowerShell learning journey.
+This repository contains my journey of learning PowerShell.
 Currently following **Learn PowerShell in a Month of Lunches (4th Edition, 2022)**.

 ## Structure